KittyRx/Papy/README.md

 ![Papy Payload](docs/documentationImages/papyPayload.gif "Papy Payload")
 > **Note:** The bottom terminal is a locally deployed web application that prints the body of its received POST requests for demonstration purposes.
 As you can see the payload that is being sent is the same payload that is being received by the Python web server.

 The following is an example of me testing the database of a locally deployed web application I created called [M-Track](https://github.com/noahpop77/M-Track).
 This execution run will use the randomized payload generation for League of Legends.
-The lol payload will trigger a class in the tool to generate a randomized League of Legends match file and send that to the API endpoint of [M-Track](https://github.com/noahpop77/M-Track).
+The lol payload will be a randomized League of Legends match file and send that to the API endpoint of [M-Track](https://github.com/noahpop77/M-Track).
 ```bash
 ./papy --threads 4 --target "http://10.0.0.7" --endpoint "/addMatch" --payload lol
 ```